History and Use of Silver Sugar Tongs

 Sterling silver sugar tongs have been in use for hundreds of years, being a sign of the prosperous and well-to-do in English, Scottish, and even Irish and Irish American cultures.
-The use today of tea tong antiques harkens back to the days of the 18th century when they first emerged on the scene in England and progressed through western culture.
+The use today of tea tong antiques harks back to the days of the 18th century.
+They first emerged on the scene in England and progressed through western culture.

-Tea tongs or sugar nips as they are sometimes called, made their first appearance in England around the time of American Revolution.
-While the wars against the continental army of the emerging United States would consume much of the military effort, England itself was going through a time of considerable change and burgeoning prosperity thanks to the growing tea market, but also with its colonies spread around the world.
+Tea tongs or sugar nips made their first appearance in England around the time of American Revolution.
+The wars against the continental army of the emerging United States consumed much of England’s military effort.
+England itself was going through a time of considerable change and burgeoning prosperity thanks to the growing tea market.
+In addition its colonies had spread around the world.

-During the mid-1700s, the growth of the tea market saw a considerable rise in the purchase of sugar, which was commonly used to flavor the tea.
-While the basic design of tongs had been in use for many centuries, adapting them to picking up cubes of sugar was not done until around this time.
-Silver sugar tongs were developed as both a practical and elegant means of picking up cubes of sugar without having to use the fingers.
+During the mid-1700s, the growth of the tea market saw a considerable rise in the purchase of sugar.
+Sugar was commonly used to flavor the tea.
+The basic design of tongs had been in use for many centuries.
+However, adapting them to picking up cubes of sugar was not done until around this time.
+Silver sugar tongs were developed as a practical and elegant means of picking up sugar without having to use fingers.

 The tongs came in two basic designs, put together from pieces or cast as one piece.
 The tongs that were cast as three separate pieces, two arms and the bow which connected them, are relatively rare these days.
 The bow was often soldered to the arms and the mark of the maker was stamped near the joins.
 However, it is the single cast tongs that are far more common and the most recognizable today.

 The single piece cast tongs were often highly decorated and would include the mark of the maker in an elegant logo.
 However, the cast tongs only lasted a short time, from about 1765 to 1780.
 After that, the standard silver sugar tongs came into existence.